vyperlang/vyper/docs/using-modules.rst

 Initializing a module
 =====================

 In order to use a module's state, it must be "initialized".
 A module can be initialized with the ``initializes`` keyword.
 This declares the module's location in the contract's :ref:`Storage Layout <compiler-storage-layout>`.
-It also creates a requirement to invoke the module's :ref:`__init__() <init-function>`, if it has one.
+It also creates a requirement to invoke the module's :ref:`__init__() function <init-function>`, if it has one.
 This is a well-formedness requirement, since it does not make sense to access a module's state unless its ``__init__()`` function has been called.

 .. code-block:: vyper